-The effects of rejection in childhood are serious, read on for some ways parents can communicate acceptance.
+The effects of rejection in childhood can be serious, here are some ways parents can communicate acceptance to their children.

 Life brings trouble and there will be times when we don’t react how we should.
-That is just how it is and there’s no way to stop it.
-Even the best among us will mess up.
+It happens to us all…it’s unavoidable.

 The goal of parenting is not that we are perfect, however, but that our hearts are for our children.

 Our children will know it if our heart is there for them.
 If we seek to understand and love them, they will feel loved and understood.

 Major rejection will not occur accidentally or by accident, but by repeated purposeful or neglectful events.

 In fact, if you’re here, this concept is probably completely foreign to you, but take note.
 It may be the exact thing you need to file away for memory and bring up with a friend or family member later.